In recent years, we've been hearing terms like AR and VR more and more often.

 What is XR (Cross Reality/Extended Reality)?

-XR is a technology that combines the real world and the virtual world, and is a general term for different technologies such as AR (augmented reality), VR (virtual reality), and MR (mixed reality).
+XR is a technology that combines the real world and the virtual world, and is a general term for different technologies such as AR (augmented reality), VR (virtual reality), and MR (mixed reality)

-| AR | Augmented Reality | Technology for displaying digital content overlaid in the real world |
+| AR | Augmented Reality | Technology that overlays digital content onto the real world |

 | VR | Virtual Reality | Technology that allows you to enter a virtual space and experience a 360-degree virtual world |

-| MR | Mixed Reality | A technology that interacts with virtual objects in real time |
+| MR | Mixed Reality | Technology that allows real-time interaction between the real world and virtual objects |

-| XR | Cross Reality or Extended Reality | General term for cutting-edge technologies such as AR, VR, MR, etc. that combine the real world with the virtual world and the like to perceive things that are not in reality. |
+| XR | Cross Reality or Extended Reality | A general term for cutting-edge technologies such as AR, VR, and MR that combine the real world with the virtual world and allow people to perceive things that do not exist in reality |

-Examples of XR use
+XR use cases

 Here are some specific examples.